-4.2 De Reuck v Director of Public Prosecutions (Witwatersrand Local Division) and Others 2004 (1) SA 406 (CC): The application before the Constitutional Court was for leave to appeal a decision of the High Court in which the Applicant was found guilty of importing and possessing CSAM in terms of section 27 (1) of the FP Act.
+3.2 De Reuck v Director of Public Prosecutions (Witwatersrand Local Division) and Others 2004 (1) SA 406 (CC):

+The application before the Constitutional Court was for leave to appeal a decision of the High Court in which the Applicant was found guilty of importing and possessing Child Sexual Abuse Material (CSAM) in terms of section 27 (1) of the FPA.
 The Constitutional Court held that the section constitutes a law of general application and the limitation of the rights claimed (freedom of expression and privacy) is reasonable and justifiable in that a person is allowed to possess child pornography should the FPB grant an exemption based on a good cause in that respect.
-It was further held that not aesthetic feeling, the test being an objective one.
-This limitation is justified because it protects children's dignity, combats the market for child abuse imagery, and mitigates the significant risk of these images being used to harm children.
+It was further held that CSAM does not consist of all depictions of a nude child, but rather those that stimulate erotic feeling, not aesthetic feeling, the test being an objective one.

+This limitation is justified because it protects children's dignity, combats the market for child abuse imagery and mitigates the significant risk of these images being used to harm children.
 The appeal was therefore dismissed.